 The screwdriver was attached to the outside of the bit and accessory carrying case.
 When opening the case, I discovered it was magnetic, which ensured it was easy to open and close.
 The bit storage made it easy to grab what I needed quickly.

 When working with the precision screwdriver, the fish scale design made it easy to hold, and the built-in LED light made it easy to see my workspace, even in the dark.
-It is a definite must-have for your toolbox.
+Read the in-depth review here.

 0.25 – 0.35 nm torque